 Prior to the adoption of methodologies like Agile and DevOps, organizations functioned in siloed environments where developers wrote big chunks of monolithic code, then handed it off to several other teams before it made its way into production.
 That model led to long feedback loops, communication gaps, blindspots, and several other unintended human factors that stifle a company's ability to respond to customer needs quickly.

-Empowering engineers to work at the edge of the customer experience has led today's pack of successful digital giants to deliver stronger consumer value, faster innovation, and better customer satisfaction.
-But to get there, engineers must go far beyond just writing code and handing it off to someone else before it reaches customers.
+Today, engineers must go far beyond just writing code and handing it off to someone else before it reaches customers.
 Owning the entire operational lifecycle of application services is the "secret sauce" that unlocks the ability to satisfy modern consumers.

 Making the shift#

 But many existing teams struggle with shifting into a mode where they have full ownership of their services in production.
 Why is that?
 Who exactly are these teams that may be struggling with that shift?

 If you're reading this, then it's likely you may be someone on one of those teams struggling with how to make the shift.
 There are long-established patterns of operational silos in many of today's existing IT organizations.
 One team owns developing software code, another owns quality assurance, yet another owns the customer relationship, a different team runs that software in production, and so on and so forth.
 All of those teams may own some part of what can be defined as the overall "service," but those varied responsibilities are often shared across multiple "services" with competing demands and varying levels of involvement by each team.

 It can often seem overwhelming to consider exactly how those team structures can be reworked in organizationally effective ways.
 But it doesn't have to be.
 You can start building the cross-functional structures that empower your teams to operate in that world we just imagined.
 It all happens one step at a time.